InMotion vs Bluehost Hosting: Which Is Your Best Choice?

 Free migration is a huge plus, but unfortunately you’ll only find out if you qualify after you sign up for an account.
 If, for any reason, you don’t qualify, remember you’ve always got your 30-day money-back guarantee to fall back on.

-You also have the option to pay a one-off fee of $149.99 for the Bluehost professionals to migrate your website.
+On other plans like the shared plans, you also have the option to pay a one-off fee of $149.99 for the Bluehost professionals to migrate your website.
 This is a more comprehensive process, including up to five websites and 20 email accounts (email accounts aren’t included in the free migration).

 Bluehost also has plenty of helpful guides to manually migrating your site to its servers.